ventoy/Ventoy/README.md

 <h4 align="left">
 Ventoy is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files. <br/>
-With ventoy, you don't need to format the disk over and over, you just need to copy the image files to the USB drive and boot it.
+With Ventoy, you don't need to format the disk over and over again, you just need to copy the image files to the USB drive and boot it.
-You can copy many image files at a time and ventoy will give you a boot menu to select them. <br/> You can also browse ISO/WIM/IMG/VHD(x)/EFI files in local disk and boot them.<br/>
+You can copy many image files at a time and Ventoy will give you a boot menu to select them. <br/> You can also browse ISO/WIM/IMG/VHD(x)/EFI files in local disk and boot them.<br/>
 x86 Legacy BIOS, IA32 UEFI, x86_64 UEFI, ARM64 UEFI and MIPS64EL UEFI are supported in the same way.<br/>
 Both MBR and GPT partition style are supported in the same way.<br/>
 Most type of OS supported(Windows/WinPE/Linux/Unix/ChromeOS/Vmware/Xen...) <br/>
   1200+ ISO files are tested (<a href="https://www.ventoy.net/en/isolist.html">List</a>).
-90%+ distros in <a href="https://distrowatch.com/">distrowatch.com</a> supported (<a href="https://www.ventoy.net/en/distrowatch.html">Details</a>). <br/>
+90%+ distros in <a href="https://distrowatch.com/">distrowatch.com</a> are supported (<a href="https://www.ventoy.net/en/distrowatch.html">Details</a>). <br/>
 <br/>Official Website: <a href=https://www.ventoy.net>https://www.ventoy.net</a>
 </h4>